JosephiusX/MongoDB/README.md

 13. Course Outline

-Thinking I should jump to 'CRUD Deep Dive - Create' lesson, or maybe checkout 'Data Schema & Relations' first.

 14. How To Get The Most Out Of The Course

+15. CRUD & Mongo db

+Review this for sure, good review of mongoDb options for CRUD.

+26. Understanding "find()" & the Cursor Object

+REVIEW THIS

+27. Understanding Projection

+REVIEW THIS

+28. Embedded Documents & Arrays - The Theory

+REVIEW THIS

+29. Working with Embedded Documents

+REVIEW THIS

+30. Working with Arrays

+REVIEW THIS